On algebraic structures of the Hochschild complex: Symmetric open Frobenius algebras and (co)BV-structure of Hochschild homology

+\begin{remark} We can relax the finite dimensionality condition from the definition of closed Frobenius algebras and only require that the map $\alpha:A\mapsto A^\vee$ be a quasi-isomorphism.
+Of course such an algebra $A$ may no longer be an open Frobenius algebra.
+However $HH^*(A,A)\simeq HH^*(A,A^\vee)[m]$ will still be a BV-algebra by the results of Section~\ref{sec:Poincare}. \end{remark}

+\emph{Starting from this point we do not write the signs anymore and, for the sake of simplicity, statements are given and proved over $\Z_2$ though all the results hold indeed over $\Z$.}

-As we know $HH^*(A,A^\vee)$ is already equipped with a BV operator namely the Connes operator $B^\vee $, so we just need a product on $HH^*(A,A^\vee)$ or equivalently a coproduct on the Hochshild chains.
+As we know $HH^*(A,A^\vee)$ is already equipped with a candidate for the BV-operator, namely the Connes operator $B^\vee $.
+We just need a product on $HH^*(A,A^\vee)$, or ideally a coproduct on the Hochschild chains $C_*(A,A)$.
 This is given by